Second Dynasty of Gwynedd: Power base (Norman invasion)

 The family were able to assert their influence within Gwynedd, their traditional sphere of influence, but by the 11th century they were ousted from Powys (Mid Wales) and Deheubarth (West Wales) by a series of strong rulers from the House of Dinefwr in Deheubarth, their dynastically junior cousins.
 The Dinefwr family were descended from the Cadell ap Rhodri, the second son of Rhodri the Great.
 However, under Gruffudd ap Cynan, the Second Dynasty was able to recover its heritage and position during the Norman invasion of Gwynedd (1081–1100) with Cynan as King of Gwynedd defeating the Norman invaders.
 Owain Gwynedd, Gruffudd's son defeated King Henry II of England and the vast Angevin host in the 1157 campaign and again in 1166.
 That led to Owain being proclaimed as the Prince of Wales (Princeps Wallensium) by other Welsh rulers.
 The proclamation reasserted and updated the Aberffraw claims to be the principal royal house of Wales, as senior line descendants of Rhodri the Great.
 (Note: Owain's Welsh position was further reaffirmed in the biography The History of Gruffydd ap Cynan.
 Written in Latin, the biography was intended for an audience outside Wales.)
 (Note: The significance of this claim was that the Aberffraw family owed nothing to the English king for their position in Wales, and that they held authority in Wales "by absolute right through descent", wrote historian John Davies.)

-However, after the death of Owain during 1170, 13 of his sons as the Princes of Gwynedd descended into an internal bloody violence which became a cue for Prince Madog to flee the Kingdom and supposedly cross the Atlantic Ocean settling the New World, which today has become America.
-Madog's voyages are a part of the rediscovery of the Americas theory debate.
+After the death of Owain in 1170, his sons descended into fratricidal violence.
+This may be the origin of the legends of transatlantic travel by Prince Madog.